Dottie-Doutre/Unit_10_Assignment_Dottie-Doutre/README.md

 ![image_add](images/image_12.PNG)

+The RMSE for both in and out sample are greater than 0.5 indicating that it predicts the data accurately.

-The out-of-sample RMSE is lower than the in-sample RMSE.
+In this case, the out-of-sample RMSE is lower than the in-sample RMSE.
 RMSE is typically lower for training data, but is higher in this case.

+---

+## Final conclusions:

+Based on the time series analysis, I would not buy yen at the moment as the ARMA and ARIMA models are suggesting increased volatility and a decrease in price over the next 5 days.

+The ARIMA model is suggesting an increase in risk for the yen.

+Based on all the models and results presented as they are consistent to the cad-jpy being a risky buy and a possible loss.
+I feel confident in using the models for trading.